elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/Real World Practice Using Healthcare Data/README.md

 #### Output
 <img src="samplepatientdemographic.png" alt="ptdemo" style="width:350px;height:350px;">

-### How many dollars have been written off (adjustments) due to credentialing (adjustment reason)?
+### 10. How many dollars have been written off (adjustments) due to credentialing (adjustment reason)?
 Which location has the highest number of credentialing adjustments?
 How many physicians at this location have been impacted by credentialing adjustments?
 What does this mean?
+#### Query
 SELECT locationname, COUNT(DISTINCT(providernpi)) AS physiciansimpacted, - SUM(adjustment) AS totaladjustment
 <br> FROM facttable
 <br> INNER JOIN dimtransaction